 There are many factors that surround the details of a wrongful death case:

 Depending on the details of each case, courts may award punitive damages to the surviving family members if the defendant was particularly reckless in his/her conduct that results directly in the person’s death.
 For example, a drunk driver who skips lanes and has a head-on collision with an incoming car.

 A wrongful death claim must involve a fatal accident, the likes of which can range from car accidents to medical malpractice or liability cases, e.g. when a manufacturer’s product is at fault, and causes a fatality.
-Individuals, companies, and even government entities can be found to be legally responsible for negligence (failing to act as a reasonable person would have acted), or for acting with intention.
+By hiring the best California wrongful death attorneys, individuals, companies, and even government entities can be found to be legally responsible for negligence (failing to act as a reasonable person would have acted), or for acting with intention.